Kernel functions based on triplet comparisons: Related work

-We refer to any collection of answers to these general comparisons as ordinal distance information.
-In recent years, a whole new branch of the machine learning literature has emerged that deals with ordinal distance information, both on the empirical as well as on the theoretical side.
-Among the work on ordinal distance information in general (see \citet{kleindessner16} for references), similarity triplets have been paid particular attention, mainly due to the fact that they can easily be gathered from humans: Given vector data and similarity triplets for it, \citet{SchulzJoachims03} learn a parameterized distance function that best explains the given triplets. \citet{JamNow11} deal with the important question of how many similarity triplets are required for uniquely determining an ordinal embedding of Euclidean data.
-Algorithms for constructing an ordinal embedding based on similarity triplets (but not on general ordinal distance information) are proposed in \citet{TamuzEtal2011} and \citet{stoch_trip_embed}.
-Although the title of \citet{TamuzEtal2011} bears resemblance to the title of our paper, the aim of their paper is indeed rather different from ours: by kernel they mean a kernel function corresponding to a low-dimensional ordinal embedding as feature map. \citet{crowdmedian} present a method for medoid estimation based on statements ``Object~$A$ is the outlier within the triple of objects ($A$,$B$,$C$)'', which correspond to the two similarity triplets $d(B,C)<d(B,A)$ and $d(C,B)<d(C,A)$, and subsequently apply it to devise a crowdclustering algorithm.
-In \citet{ukkonen_density}, the authors use the same kind of statements for density estimation.
-Pretty useful for working with similarity triplets in practice might be the work by \citet{wilber2014}, who examine how to minimize time and costs when collecting similarity triplets via crowdsourcing.
-Producing a number of ordinal embeddings at the same time, each corresponding to a different dissimilarity function based on which a distance comparison~\eqref{parwise_comp} might have been evaluated, is studied in \citet{Ukkonen_multiview}. \citet{kleindessner16} propose algorithms for several problems based on statements ``Object~$A$ is the most central object within the triple of objects ($A$,$B$,$C$)'', which comprise the two similarity triplets $d(B,A)<d(B,C)$ and $d(C,A)<d(C,B)$.
+Similarity triplets are a special case of answers to the general dissimilarity comparisons $d(A,B)\stackrel{\mbox{ ?}}{\scriptstyle <}d(C,D)$, $A,B,C,D\in\mathcal{X}$.
+We refer to any collection of answers to these general comparisons as ordinal data.
+In recent years, ordinal data has become popular in machine learning.
+Among the work on ordinal data in general \citep[see][for references]{kleindessner14,kleindessner16}, similarity triplets have been paid particular attention: \citet{JamNow11} deal with the question of how many similarity triplets are required for uniquely determining an ordinal embedding of Euclidean data.
+This work has been carried on and generalized by \citet{jamieson_finite}.
+Algorithms for constructing an ordinal embedding based on similarity triplets (but not on general ordinal data) are proposed in \citet{TamuzEtal2011}, \citet{stoch_trip_embed}, \citet{amid2017}, and \citet{jamieson_finite}. \citet{crowdmedian} present a method for medoid estimation based on statements ``Object~$A$ is the outlier within the triple of objects $(A,B,C)$'', which correspond to the two similarity triplets $d(B,C)<d(B,A)$ and $d(C,B)<d(C,A)$. \citet{ukkonen_density} use the same kind of statements for density estimation and \citet{ukkonen_corrclust} uses them for clustering. \citet{wilber2014} examine how to minimize time and costs when collecting similarity triplets via crowdsourcing.
+Producing a number of ordinal embeddings at the same time, each corresponding to a different dissimilarity function based on which a comparison~\eqref{parwise_comp} might have been evaluated, is studied in \citet{Ukkonen_multiview}.
+In \citet{Heim2015}, one of the algorithms by \citet{stoch_trip_embed} is adapted from the batch setting to an online setting, in which similarity triplets are observed in a sequential way, using stochastic gradient descent.
+In \citet{kleindessner16}, we propose algorithms for medoid estimation, outlier detection, classification, and clustering based on statements ``Object $A$ is the most central object within $(A,B,C)$'', which comprise the two similarity triplets $d(B,A)<d(B,C)$ and $d(C,A)<d(C,B)$.
+Finally, \citet{siavash_2017} study the problem of efficient nearest neighbor search based on similarity triplets.
+There is also a number of papers that consider similarity triplets as side information to vector data \citep[e.g.,][]{ SchulzJoachims03, McfLan11,Wilber2015}.